 Catacombs of Domitilla

 Located about 15 minutes outside Rome are the hidden Catacombs of Domatilla.
-Early Romans created that Domitilla Catacombs due to a shortage of space for graves in Rome.
+Early Romans created that Domitilla Catacombs due to a shortage of space for graves in Rome, similar to why the Paris Catacombs were created.
 Not a lover of death and bones?
 The Catacombs of Domitilla are also home to many incredible frescoes, dating back as early as 360 A.D.
 If you’re interested in touring this ancient burial site, The Roman Guy offers a guided tour with private, luxury transportation and Rome catacombs tickets.

 Many of the frescoes portray the transportation of grain to Ostia, probably representing the profession of those buried there.
 There’s even a fresco dating back to the 2nd century depicting The Last Supper.
 You may be wondering how many bodies are buried in the Catacombs of Domitilla, and the answer may surprise you.
 An estimated 150,000 bodies are buried at this site.

 Translating to “The Appian Way,” Via Appia Antica is one of the original seven roads leading into Rome.
 It’s lined by ancient Roman catacombs and is a great site to explore off the beaten path.
 During their functional period, the catacombs that line the Appian Way were common burial sites for both Christians and Pagans.

 Since ancient Rome did not allow burials within the city walls, these catacombs became popular, as they were outside of the city limits.
 Here, you can explore thousands of underground burial chambers.
 If you’re looking for the true catacombs experience with bones and all, head to the Capuchin Crypt instead.
 Despite how cool they are, the catacombs along Via Appia Antica do not have any bones on display for the public to see.